MicrosoftDocs/well-architected/well-architected/security/hardening.md

 1. Reducing footprint.

    **Remove unnecessary components** in the image.
 Install only what you need.

-1. Fine tune configurations.
+1. Fine-tune configurations.

    **Disable unused accounts**.
 Default configuration of operating systems have extra accounts that are linked to security groups.
 If they aren’t going to be used, disable or remove them from the system.
 Extra identities are threat vectors that are used to gain access to the server.

    **Disable unnecessary access to the file system**.
 Encrypt the filesystem and fine tune access controls for both identity and networking.

    **Run only what’s needed**.
 Block applications and services from running by default and approve only those that are need for workload’s functionality.

 1. Maintain defenses.

    Regularly update OS components with the latest security updates and patches to mitigate known vulnerabilities.

 ### Organizational alignment